The STEM Activity App

 March Project Update: STEM Summer Learning Loss!

 The "summer slide" can cost students months of academic progress.
 To reduce summer learning loss, the STEM Activity App is releasing new activities to support families in making summer an engaging learning opportunity.
 Families registering for this summer web application will receive two activities per week, beginning in late June.
-Teachers can request flyers to give to families at the end of the school year by contacting Barbara Joseph, Learning Solutions Program Manager.

 The Aspire Institute received two Sylvia Earl Innovation Awards to develop and pilot the STEM activity web application.
 Almost 1,300 users from across the country participated in our most recent program.
 During the school year, teachers used the activities as fun homework, or as a resource for family engagement.